tacofoundation/tacofoundation.github.io/docs/specification.md

 ### 5.4 Hierarchical Organization

-PIT is a structural constraint that governs how hierarchical TACO datasets are organized.
+The Position-Invariant Tree (PIT) is a structural constraint that enables efficient navigation and querying of hierarchical TACO datasets.
+PIT enforces a regular tree structure where the position of any node uniquely determines its path from the root, eliminating the need for explicit parent-child relationship tracking.

 For a dataset to be PIT-compliant, the following rules MUST be enforced:

+**PIT-1: Structural Isomorphism at Level 0**

-**Structural Isomorphism**: All root SAMPLEs (level 0) START AT THE SAME NODE (TACO) AND MUST be structurally isomorphic.
-Two samples are isomorphic when:
+All SAMPLEs at the root level (level 0) MUST be structurally isomorphic.
+Two SAMPLEs are considered isomorphic when they satisfy ALL of the following conditions:

-- They contain the same number of children.
+- They MUST contain the same number of children
-- Children at the same position have identical identifiers (id field)
+- Children at the same position MUST have identical identifiers (id field)
-- Children at the same position have the same type (FILE or FOLDER)
+- Children at the same position MUST have the same type (FILE or FOLDER)

+**PIT-2: Schema Uniformity Across Levels**

-**Schema Uniformity**: All SAMPLEs at the same hierarchy level MUST have identical metadata schemas, including all core and extension fields.
+All SAMPLEs at the same hierarchy level MUST share an identical metadata schema, including:

-This constraint enables O(1) direct access instead of O(n) tree traversal.
+- All core metadata fields with matching data types
+- All extension fields with matching data types
+- Identical field ordering (optional but recommended)

 ![PIT Constraint](/image/PIT.png)
 *Figure 3: Valid PIT (left) has uniform structure: all FOLDERs contain 2 FILEs.
 Invalid PIT (right) has different child counts: FOLDER_0 has 2 FILEs, FOLDER_1 has 3 FILEs.*

 **Padding for irregular structures**: When datasets have missing observations, placeholder SAMPLEs with identifiers `__TACOPAD__N` are inserted to maintain PIT compliance.

-**Example**: Consider CloudSEN12 with 10,000 FOLDER samples, each with three files: s2_l1c.tif, s2_l2a.tif, and target.tif.
-Under PIT, accessing data follows a standardized pattern: `{s2_id}/s2_l1c.tif` for input and `{s2_id}/target.tif` for labels.

 ## 5.5 Metadata Schema